Edouard Cukierman: Early life

 Edouard Cukierman was born in Paris.
 His father is Roger Cukierman, ninth president of the Conseil Représentatif des Institutions juives de France (CRIF), and Vice President of the World Jewish Congress.
 He settled in Israel in 1984.
-He served his military service at Israel Defense Forces as Réservé Officer in the spokesperson unit.
+He served his military service at Israel Defense Forces as Réservé Officer in the spokesperson unit and in the negotiation unit in crisis and hostage situations.
 He graduated from the Technion - Israel Institute of Technology, where he received a B.Sc., and received a Master's in Business Administration from INSEAD, in France.

 Business career

-He is the Founder of Catalyst Investments and Chairman of Cukierman & Co Investment House.
-Since its establishment in 1993, Cukierman & Co. has been engaged in more than $10.8 billion of corporate finance transactions.
+He is the founder of Catalyst Investments and chairman of Cukierman & Co Investment House.
+Since its establishment in 1993, Cukierman & Co. has been engaged in more than $11.5 billion of corporate finance transactions.

-With over 30 years of investment experience and entrepreneurial activity in financial services, Mr. Cukierman is the CEO and Chairman of Catalyst Investors' Club since its establishment in December 2022 and currently serves on the board of Curalife.
-He also served on the boards of Tufin, Orex, MTI, Dori Media Group, Otorio, Omrix, and many Israeli High-Tech companies.
+With over 33 years of investment experience and entrepreneurial activity in financial services, Cukierman is the CEO and chairman of Catalyst Investors' Club since its establishment in 2023 and currently serves on the board of Curalife and Omeza.
+He also served on the boards of Tufin, Orex, Better Online Solutions (B.O.S.), MTI, Dori Media Group, Otorio, Omrix, and many Israeli High-Tech companies.

-Before establishing Catalyst, he was the President and CEO of Astra Technological Investments, a Venture Capital Fund established in 1993, which was the first Israeli company to go public in Europe.
+Before establishing Catalyst, he was the president and CEO of Astra Technological Investments, a Venture Capital Fund established in 1993, which was the first Israeli company to go public in Europe.

+Edouard Cukierman is also the founder and managing partner of Catalyst Funds, an Israeli private equity firm established in 1999, with $450 million in assets under management across 4 funds.
+The firm invests in mature Israeli technology companies and has backed companies including Mobileye.
+Yair Shamir currently serves as managing partner of Catalyst and was Israel's Minister of Agriculture from 2013 to 2015.
 Edouard is active in various non-profit organizations.
-As such, he was a board member of Sar-El, Gvahim and Kol Israel Haverim (Alliance in Israel).
+He was board member of Sar-El, Gvahim, Fondation France-Israel and Kol Israel Haverim (Alliance in Israel).

-Mr. Cukierman is the co-author of the book: Israel Valley, originally published in French in 2014, and which has since been translated into Chinese, Italian, and Portuguese.
-The English version is set to be published in 2025.
+Cukierman is the co-author of the book Israel Valley, originally published in French in 2014, and which has since been translated into Chinese, Italian, Portuguese, and English.

-Additionally, he is the founder of the annual GoforIsrael event, one of the most prestigious conferences in Israel focusing on leading technologies: Life Sciences, High Tech, Foodtech & Agritech and many other sectors.
+Additionally, he is the founder of the annual GoforIsrael event for over 30 years, one of the most prestigious investment conferences in Israel focusing on leading technologies: Life Sciences (Biotech, Medtech, Pharma) & High Tech (AI, Fintech, Cyber, Defense).

-GoforIsrael has been one of the most influential business conferences in Israel for over 25 years.
-The Conference addresses current issues in fundraising and establishes strategic alliances globally between Israeli companies, businesses and financial institutions.
+The event has been held primarily in Tel Aviv, with editions also taking place in China, Europe and the United Arab Emirates, and its 32nd edition scheduled to be held in Miami, December 14, 2026.
+Over the years, GoForIsrael has brought together more than 15,500 investors and 2,500 Israeli companies, and has facilitated approximately 19,500 one-on-one meetings between investors and entrepreneurships.
+The conference serves as a platform for fundraising discussions and the establishment of international business partnerships, and includes the presentation of the GoForIsrael Award.